vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-how-much-new-money.md

 ### Aggregate from the many

-We want our decision grounded in research, data collection and the anal- ysis of professionals who have experience, knowledge and insight.
+We want our decision grounded in research, data collection and the analysis of professionals who have experience, knowledge and insight.
 They have the ability to collect, critically review and understand a great deal of economic data.
 We want their best guess as to how much new money we need, or how much needs to be removed to _keep the value stable._